Diet and cancer: What we know and what we don’t

 However, returning to Richard Doll – he left us with an important warning about the food-cancer connection before he died at in 2005 at age 92:

 “Given the many weaknesses of this method [nutritional epidemiology] in terms of the quality of the data, allowances for latent periods and the uncertainty… it is clear that these and other correlations should be taken only as suggestions for further research and not as evidence of causation or as bases for preventive action.”

 Cancer Epidemiology, Biomarkers & Prevention 2007: The Polyp Prevention Trial continued follow-up study: No effect of a low-fat, high-fiber, high-fruit, and -vegetable diet on adenoma recurrence eight years after randomization [moderate evidence]

-BMJ 2014: Fruit and vegetable consumption and mortality from all causes, cardiovascular disease, and cancer: systematic review and dose-response meta-analysis of prospective cohort studies [likely random and false] ↩
+BMJ 2014: Fruit and vegetable consumption and mortality from all causes, cardiovascular disease, and cancer: systematic review and dose-response meta-analysis of prospective cohort studies [very weak evidence] ↩

-Journal of the National Cancer Institute 2010: Fruit and vegetable intake and overall cancer risk in the European Prospective Investigation into Cancer and Nutrition (EPIC) [likely random and false] ↩
+Journal of the National Cancer Institute 2010: Fruit and vegetable intake and overall cancer risk in the European Prospective Investigation into Cancer and Nutrition (EPIC) [very weak evidence] ↩

-European Journal of Cancer 2000: Meta-analysis of studies on breast cancer risk and diet: the role of fruit and vegetable consumption and the intake of associated micronutrients [likely random and false] ↩
+European Journal of Cancer 2000: Meta-analysis of studies on breast cancer risk and diet: the role of fruit and vegetable consumption and the intake of associated micronutrients [very weak evidence] ↩

 Cancer Epidemiology, Biomarkers, and Prevention 1995: Effects of watercress consumption on metabolism of a tobacco-specific lung carcinogen in smokers [weak evidence; evolutionary consideration] ↩